NicholasLYang/wasup/README.md

 of right now, wasup does not try to validate the module.

 `createModule` creates an empty module object for you to manipulate as you wish.

+`createFunction` creates a `Func` type which is a slightly higher level abstraction for functions.

+`addFunction` adds a `Func` to a module.

 ## Inspiration
 wasup owes a lot to [walrus](https://github.com/rustwasm/walrus), an excellent library